Dessia-tech/volmdlr/doc/source/index.rst

 https://github.com/Dessia-tech/volmdlr/blob/master/scripts/sweep.py

-A Sweep is pipes, created thanks to Circle2D/Arc2D which is contained in a Contour2D.
+A Sweep is pipes, created with Circle2D/Arc2D which is contained in a Contour2D.
 You have to create the neutral fiber, i.e., the pipe's road, with the primitive RoundedLineSegment3D.

 .. image:: images/sweepMPLPlot.jpg